CzajkaJakub/Password-Reminder/README.md

 # Password-Reminder

-Password reminder is a program full made by java and swing library which store your accounts in your local host, so connection with network is not required.
-Data is stored in files .ser.
-Account's files are packed in hidden folders in your computer's storage, so noone can see it in local explorer.
-In addition, all your accounts are encrypted by Caesar Cipher with 5 different keys intended to cypher various information like service name, login name etc.
+Password reminder is a program full made by java and swing library which store your accounts on your local computer, so connection with network is not required.
+Data is stored your account's maps which are saved in .ser files.
+Account's files are packed in hidden folders in your computer's storage.
+In addition, all your accounts are encrypted by Caesar Cipher with 5 different keys intended to cipher various information like service name, login name etc.
 Program has a lot of various security against errors.
 I will be grateful with the feedback or contact.

+# ***Technologies, libraries and mechanics used for this project***
+- java
+- awt - listeners, graphics and fonts
+- swing - to create gui I used only swing library
+- encryption - in this case, Caesar Cipher with 5 different keys for various data

 ![Screenshot_1](https://user-images.githubusercontent.com/81914576/129363152-b3724f28-18f4-4dee-a475-af85d92d9abb.png)
 ![Screenshot_2](https://user-images.githubusercontent.com/81914576/129363158-a89ee1a0-f0f4-4c20-a409-52fa31fb454a.png)